GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

-        maxR = 300 # max dist. used in trellis, Sammon's, clusters and matrix plots dist_type = 'rrup' # or rjb, repi or rhypo (dist type used in trellis plots) dist_list = [10, 100, 250] # distance intervals for use in spectra plots eshm20_region = 2 # for KothaEtAl2020 ESHM20 GMPE regionalisation
+        maxR = 300 # max dist. used in trellis, Sammon's, clusters and matrix plots dist_type = 'rrup' # or rjb, repi or rhypo (dist type used in trellis plots) dist_list = [10, 100, 250] # distance intervals for use in spectra plots eshm20_region = 2 # for ESHM20 GMPE regionalisation
-        Nstd = 1 # num. of std. dev. to sample sigma for in median prediction (0, 1, 2 or 3)
+        Nstd = 1 # num. of sigma to sample from sigma distribution

         # Specify site properties
         [site_properties]